Money Expert > Car Insurance > Car insurance for high risk drivers

 It can be.
 You may have a perfect driving record consisting of no convictions or claims along with years of experience.
 But while that's a great springboard to cheap car insurance, your choice of vehicle will impact the price you ultimately pay.

-For argument’s sake (and forgive our extremes here!) compare a run-of-the-mill, reliable hatchback with a brand new, imported sports car.
-If damaged due to accident or fire, or stolen by sticky-fingered thieves, which one is going to be more likely to repair, or more of a target for car theft?
+For comparison's sake, consider a run-of-the-mill, reliable hatchback versus a brand new, imported sports car.
+If damaged due to accident or fire, or stolen by thieves, which one is more likely to be expensive to repair, or more of a target for car theft?
 Essentially, you need to weigh up the cost of your vehicle by considering how much it would cost your insurer to pay out should you claim.

 To opt for a lower risk car, avoid the following: